Awards & Scholarships

 This award has been named and established in honor of the trailblazing Chicana historian, Vicki L. Ruiz.

-Dr. Ruiz is a professor of history and Chicano/Latino studies, and joined the UCI faculty in 2001.
-She has served as chair of the history department, director of K-12 outreach programs Humanities Out There and the UCI History Project, and most recently, as Dean of the School of Humanities at UCI.
+Dr. Ruiz is a Distinguished Professor of History and Chicano/Latino Studies.
+She joined the UCI faculty in 2001 and has served as chair of the history department, director of K-12 outreach programs Humanities Out There and the UCI History Project, Dean of the School of Humanities, and most recently, chair of the Chicano/Latino Studies department at UCI.

 Dr. Ruiz’s research encompasses 20th century U.S. history, Chicano/Latino history through oral narratives, gender studies, labor and immigration.
 She is best known for her extraordinary monographs Cannery Women, Cannery Lives and From Out of the Shadows: Mexican Women in Twentieth Century America.
 In 2006 she co-edited Latinas in the United States: A Historical Encyclopedia, a three-volume set with more than 600 entries and 300 photographs.